5 Reasons Grandparents Can File for Custody of Grandchild

 There are many reasons grandparents can file for custody of grandchild.
 Perhaps the parents cannot take care of the child, or maybe there has been a dramatic change in the family situation that leaves the child without a home.

 Whatever the reason, grandparents have legal rights when it comes to seeking custody of their grandchildren.
-In this blog post, I will discuss five reasons why a grandparent might file for custody of their grandchild.
+In this blog post, I will discuss 5 reasons why a grandparent might file for custody of their grandchild.

 Can Grandparents file for custody of grandchild?